Caio-Ze/google-drive-cache-management-with-finder-favorites/README.md

 Script to manage Google Drive cache and Finder sidebar favorites on macOS.

+## Why This Project Is Unique

+This project offers a specialized end-to-end workflow that combines multiple functionalities:
+- Backup of Finder sidebar favorites before cleanup
+- Google Drive cache cleanup optimization
+- Restoration of favorites after cleanup
+- Automatic addition of important Google Drive favorites

 ## Features

 - Backup of Finder sidebar favorites